mizunashi-mana/claude-code-hook-sdk/example/README.md

 ---

 ### 2. `format-on-post-tool.ts` ✨
 **Type:** Post-processing Hook
+**Uses:** `postToolUpdateFileHook` utility

 Automatically formats code after Claude makes changes, ensuring consistent code style.

 **What it does:**
-- Runs after file modifications
+- Runs after file modifications (Write, Edit, MultiEdit tools)
+- Checks if files need to be staged in git
+- Executes pre-commit hooks on modified files
+- Uses the `postToolUpdateFileHook` helper for structured file change handling

+**Key features:**
+- Access to file path, added lines, and deleted lines
-- Applies your project's formatting rules
+- Skips formatting for import-only changes
-- Maintains code consistency
+- Automatically stages untracked files for git

 **Perfect for:**
 - Teams with strict formatting standards
-- Projects using tools like Prettier, ESLint, etc.
+- Projects using pre-commit hooks
 - Maintaining clean git diffs

 ---

 ### 3. `reject-jest-and-prefer-vitest.ts` 🚫
 **Type:** Validation Hook
+**Uses:** `preToolRejectHook` utility

 Prevents the use of Jest testing framework and suggests using Vitest instead.

 **What it does:**
-- Intercepts file writes and edits
+- Intercepts Bash commands before execution
-- Checks for Jest-related imports or configurations
+- Uses regex patterns to detect jest usage
-- Blocks the action and suggests Vitest alternatives
+- Blocks the command with a helpful message
+- Leverages the `preToolRejectHook` helper for easy configuration

+**Configuration options:**
+- **regex patterns**: Match commands by regular expression
+- **function handlers**: Custom logic for complex matching
+- **custom messages**: Provide helpful alternatives

 **Perfect for:**
 - Enforcing technology choices